 - Create a New App:

-- Click Create app, select the app type as Public.
+- Click Create app and select the app type as Public.

 - Provide the app name and configure OAuth redirect URLs.